Hamze-Hammami/Issac-Point-Net/readme.md

 # Isaac Point Net 🚀

 ## Overview
-Isaac Point Cloud is an open-source project that provides a structured approach to:
+Isaac Point Net is an open-source project that provides a structured approach to:
 - **📡 Capturing point cloud data** in Isaac Sim using Physics LiDAR.

 ### **Scene & PCD Data**